 See in Glossary Material instead of default Procedural Skybox and adjust intensity.
 The following image shows how lighting can change in the Scene with and without Environment Lighting, and provide softer results.
 The settings for light sources are the same in both Scenes.
 Unity provides several custom HDRIhigh dynamic range image

 See in Glossary assets in the Asset StoreA growing library of free and commercial assets created by Unity and members of the community.
-Offers a wide variety of assets, from textures, models and animations to whole project examples, tutorials and Editor extensions.
+Offers a wide variety of assets, from textures, models and animations to whole Project examples, tutorials and Editor extensions.
 More info

 See in Glossary.

 Filtering allows you to blur noisy results.
 The Progressive Lightmapper offers two different types of filtering: Gaussian and A-Trous.
 When you enable Advanced settings, you can apply these filters for Direct, Indirect and Ambient OcclusionA method to approximate how much ambient lighting (lighting not coming from a specific direction) can hit a point on a surface.
-More info